swnesbitt/starter-academic/content/publication/72-d-75-af-2-bc-174189-b-9-d-9-f-99-db-82805-f-4/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Where are the most: Intense thunderstorms on Earth?'
+title: Where are the most intense thunderstorms on Earth?
 subtitle: ''
 summary: ''
 authors: